loveencounterflow/interskiplist/README.md

 allows (1)&nbsp;multiple (2)&nbsp;ranges of Unicode codepoints that can be combined with different fonts; it is then possible to build hierarchies of ranges—for example such that lots of characters in a given text will be displayed with a base font, more restricted ranges of characters in a more suitable font, and some single glyphs with an even more specilaized typeface.
-In CSS, you can write, for example:
+In CSS, you could write:

 ```css